What is Section 508 compliance testing?

 How do I start Section 508 Testing for my website?

 This depends on your business, your technical capabilities, and what you are trying to accomplish.
-If you are a relatively small business, one of the easiest ways to check your website for Section 508 compliance or 508 conformance, (TPGi accessibility tools test for conformance to WCAG guidelines) is to run an automated website accessibility testing tool on your website to evaluate your baselines.
+If you are a relatively small business, one of the easiest ways to run accessibility checks on your website for Section 508 compliance or 508 conformance, (TPGi accessibility tools test for conformance to WCAG guidelines) is to start with an automated website accessibility testing tool on your website to evaluate the digital accessibility of your website and provide you with a baseline.
+This baseline will provide you with a list of accessibility issues discovered on your site.
+In addition, it allows you to track and measure your site’s accessibility as it improves over time.

-In the same way, what is actually legally required and by whom under 508 compliance can be confusing, testing for this compliance has similar nuances.
-There is where an accessibility consultant can assist with a manual accessibility website review and recommendations on how to create a viable accessibility program.
+In the same way, what is actually legally required and by whom under 508 compliance can be confusing.
+Testing for this compliance has similar nuances, which is where an accessibility expert can assist with a manual accessibility testing and review of your electronic content and provide recommendations on how to create a viable accessibility program.

-If you are setting up an accessibility program at an enterprise-class organization where there are higher degrees of legal risk, you may need professional help to ensure you are putting the right steps in place.
+If you are setting up an accessibility program at an enterprise-class organization where there are higher degrees of legal risk, you may need professional help with manual testing and guidance to ensure you are putting the right steps in place.
 TPGi can help you get started.
-Just complete your free website accessibility scan, which will provide you with the necessary information to help you assess your current level of website accessibility and provide recommendations to improve it.
+Complete your free website accessibility scan, which will provide you with the necessary information to help you assess your current level of website accessibility and provide recommendations to improve it.